colaberry/trust-before-intelligence-book/archive/enterprise-data-readiness-ai-agents/chapter_1_complete.md

 ---

 > **Connecting to Chapter 0:** These six requirements directly map to the INPACT™ needs we introduced in Chapter 0.
 Sub-second response times deliver the "I - Instant" need.
 Natural language understanding provides "N - Natural."
 Cross-domain context enables "C - Contextual."
 Dynamic authorization satisfies "P - Permitted."
 Continuous learning fulfills "A - Adaptive."
-And trustability through transparency addresses "T - Trusted."
+And trustability through transparency addresses "T - Transparent."
 The seven-layer architecture is how you deliver all six INPACT™ capabilities in production.

 ---